 "No, but I think you'll be interested."

-I have not revealed any secrets in relating that.
+I have not revealed any secrets in relating that exchange.
 You can Google the project word and read all about it - including the fact that Project Zircon was later abandoned.

 The third problem arose when a junior officer officially informed me of a serious breach of operational security that had been reported to him independently by several airmen on his flight just a couple of hours earlier.
 Because the security breach was so serious and involved an officer senior in rank to me, I had no option but to report the matter to higher authority immediately.
 I believed I could not, in those circumstances, trust telephone calls or signals so I drove to our Command HQ and made my report in person.